Home

 Here are a few mortgage help thoughts you might want to consider.

-* Wait to see if mortgage rates go up, whereas the interest differential is lower, or you are only facing the 3 months interest penalty.
+• Wait to see if interest rates go up, whereas the interest differential is lower, or you are only facing the 3 months interest penalty.

-- Note: You probably won't be able to get the buyer to assume the mortgage.
-The reason of course is that your mortgage is at 6.5% to assume and the buyer can get a new 5 year term mortgage at 4.5%
+- Note: You probably won't be able to get the buyer to assume the contract.
+The reason of course is that your loan is at 6.5% to assume and the buyer can get a new 5 year term mortgage at 4.5%

-As I stated in the beginning, this is not a problem if you have a open/variable interest rate mortgage.
-The rate floats month to month so there is no cost to the mortgage lender, should you pay out early.
+As I stated in the beginning, this should not be a problem if you have a open/variable interest rate mortgage.
+The rate floats month to month so there is no large costs to the lender, should you pay out early.

 An open mortgage can normally be locked into a fixed rate term mortgage, or paid out at any time.